redlibrarian/redlibrarian.github.io/publications.md

 Peer-Reviewed Articles

-* Canadian Librarianship and the Politics of Recognition. *Partnership* (forthcoming)
+* "Canadian Librarianship and the Politics of Recognition". *Partnership* (forthcoming 2021).

+* "The Antinomies of Academic Freedom: Reason, Trans Rights, and Constituent Power". *Canadian Journal of Academic Librarianship* (forthcoming 2020).

 * ["Proxying the Data Body: Artificial Intelligence, Federated Identity, and Machinic Subjection"](https://doi.org/10.20355/jcie29410) (2020) *Journal of Contemporary